 Sparked by their defense, the Patriots overcame a 42-41 deficit with a 12-2 third-quarter run.
 Leading 55-46 after three quarters, they led by double digits for much of the final quarter.
 A late Ray-Pec surge forced them to settle for a single-digit win.

-Page 2 of 2 - Four Patriots scored in double figures to help the victory, including Thornton.
+Four Patriots scored in double figures to help the victory, including Thornton.
 Senior Deandre Young and sophomore Reid Titus each scored 15 points, followed by Michael Hernandez with 13.

 Jason Wilson led Ray-Pec with 19 points.
 Jason Chambers contributed 16, followed by Nick Janssen with 13.
 Ben Harris scored 10 points before fouling out.